Dundee East (Scottish Parliament constituency)

 Dundee East was a constituency of the Scottish Parliament (Holyrood).
 It elected one Member of the Scottish Parliament (MSP) by the first past the post method of election.
 Also, however, it was one of nine constituencies in the North East Scotland electoral region, which elects seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

 From the Scottish Parliament election, 2011, Dundee East was redrawn and renamed Dundee City East.

 Electoral region

 From 1999 to 2011, the other nine constituencies of the North East Scotland region were: Aberdeen Central, Aberdeen North, Aberdeen South, Angus, Banff and Buchan, Dundee West, Gordon and West Aberdeenshire and Kincardine.

-The region covers the Aberdeenshire council area, the Aberdeen City council area, the Dundee City council area, part of the Angus council area, a small part of the Moray council area and a small part of the Perth and Kinross council area.
+The region covers Aberdeenshire, Aberdeen City, Dundee City, part of Angus, a small part of Moray and a small part of Perth and Kinross.